-While cameras with films are not something that the new generation is very familiar with, most cameramen will tell you they are still the best bet when it comes to professional photography.
-They provide a kind of unique edge and class to the photographs which digital cameras are found to be lacking.
-The color variations, the effects, the special features that you can give your photographs with professional cameras (SR2, SR3 etc), which till this date work with films, is remarkable indeed, and something all good photographers vie for.
-Also, you’ll find some of the older cameras (35 mm types) in your family still working well and you don’t want to dump them.
-But they operate with a film, which you need to know how to work with.
+While cameras with films are not something that a new generation is very familiar with, most photographers will tell you they are still the best choice when it comes to taking professional photos.
+They provide a kind of unique edge and class to the photographers, which digital cameras are found to be lacking.

+Nowadays, the new cameras are equipped with automatic loading feature which has made using a camera a lot easier.
 So here’s how you should load a film in your camera, in a few simple steps.

 Open the switch at the back/side of the camera

 It is usually easy to manipulate and doesn’t require any special skill or expertise.
 The only effort you may need to put in is to hold the locking button while simultaneously moving the latch in case of cameras that have a double catch to minimize the chances of accidental opening.
-Just lift up the latch and put in the film.

 Make sure the film settles into place

-Mind you, simply putting the film in after lifting the latch won’t do the trick.
+Moreover, simply putting the film in after lifting the latch won’t do the trick.
 You need to ensure that the film is locked in its place, which is the spool hub – a cylindrical protrusion that needs to fit into a tiny recess provided in the film chamber.

 Align the film with tip mark in opposite chamber

 You’ll notice a film tip mark, usually orange or red in color, in the opposite chamber.
-As the next step, you need to pull the leader of the film canister gently, so that some of the film comes out of the cassette.
+As the next step, you need to pull the leader of the film canister gently, so that some of the films come out of the cassette.
 And as you do, make sure you have a finger on the cassette to prevent it from coming out of the chamber.
 You may need to pull the film out a little more if the alignment is awry.

 Close the camera after double-checking

 In some cameras, the shutter button may need to be pressed several times before the number 1 shows up.
 This is usually the case with some of the cheaper camera models.

 Precautions to be taken

 Pulling the film out too much or too little will cause problems in loading.
 So be careful about how much of the film you stretch out.
-Good cameras, fortunately, give a warning sign on the display if the length of the film pulled out is not proper.
+Fortunately, good cameras will give warning signs on the display if the length of the film pulled out is not proper.